 The Department of Defence requires ADF employees to have security clearances appropriate to their employment.

 A process of background checks, collection of relevant information and, as required, interviews, enables the Australian Government Security Vetting Agency to make an informed assessment of an applicant's suitability for a security clearance.

-The minimum security clearance level required is Negative Vetting Level 1, and current policy requires applicants to have a checkable background for the previous 10 years.
-Required information includes:
+The minimum security clearance level required is Negative Vetting Level 1

 Australian Citizenship is a requirement for a security clearance and a clearance will only be granted to a non-citizen in exceptional circumstances.

 You will be required to complete the standard basic recruit course at the Army Recruit Training Centre, Kapooka, Wagga Wagga, NSW.

 This is your basic military training and all personnel who enlist in the Australian Army are required to successfully complete it.
 This training will develop in you the necessary skills and qualities to become an Australian Army soldier.
 It will also provide you with the knowledge and skills you require in order to be able to undertake your initial employment training.